CodyHelbling/notes/AWS/EC2.md

 ### What is EBS?
 - Elastic Block Storage.
-- If you think of EC2 as a virtual server in the cloud, EBS would be virual storage in the cloud.
+- If you think of EC2 as a virtual server in the cloud, EBS would be virtual storage in the cloud.
-- Allows you to create storage blocks and attache them to EC2 instances.
+- Allows you to create storage blocks and attach them to EC2 instances.
 - They automatically have replication across an availability zone.

 What are some EBS Volume Types?
 - General Purpose SSD
 - Provisioned IOPS SSD
-    - Designed fo rI/O intensive applications sucha as large relational NoSQL databases
+    - Designed fo rI/O intensive applications such as large relational NoSQL databases
 - Throughput optimized HDD
     - Big data